epfl-ada/ada-2022-project-hltw/README.md

 Wikispeedia is an online game where players have to reach the target wiki article from an unrelated start wiki article by clicking links in the articles.
 In all finished paths, some paths are reached logically by following Wikipedia articles that are semantically similar or steer toward familiar topics.
 However, the Wikispeedia game wouldn’t be a game if there weren’t any unique and genuine ways of reaching the desired end goal.
 These ingenious ways in which very few people connect are what draw us to explore this data set.

-We want to find the paths that for everyday people may seem very unreasonable, but essentially produce the desired result.
+We want to find the paths that for normal people may seem very unreasonable, but essentially produce the desired result.
 There is no exact way of telling what is reasonable and not, but we would use ideas like common paths taken, to see how people navigate the pages.
 The story would show how people travel through Wikispeedia games similarly as some people travel through roads and highways.

 # Research Questions

-## 1. What are the common inferring process and how they are used to connect ideas together?
+## 1. What are the common knowledge inferring process and how they are used to connect ideas together?

 Instead of using the idea of the hub, we use the idea of common sub-paths of length greater than 1, which represents how logical ideas are linked together.
 We observed that we have many recurring common paths in the Wikispeedia games, which we call highways - as they are the most commonly used paths between many articles and are largely reused in games.
 We would like to compare it against real-world wiki data.